larawhale/cms/README.md

 php artisan vendor:publish --tag=cms
 ```

-This package also provides separate publishing tags.
+This package also provides separate publishing tags:

-    - `cms.assets`
+  - `cms.assets` (required)<br>
-        **Required** All public asset files required for the user interface, this includes fonts, css and javascript.
+    All public asset files required for the user interface, this includes fonts, css and javascript.
-    - `cms.config`
+  - `cms.config`<br>
     The configuration file to add custom fields, change the user provider and more.
+  - `cms.entries`<br>
+    One or more pre made entry configurations.
-    - `cms.views`
+  - `cms.views`<br>
     All the views that are rendered as the user interface.
-    - `cms.lang`
+  - `cms.lang`<br>
     The translations used in the user interface.

 ### Creating a user

-A user needs to be available in order to gain access to the user interface.
+A user needs to be present in the databse in order to gain access to the user interface.
 A user can be created by running a command:

 ```
 php artisan cms:create-user